MeganNyhan/C1-PP2-HarryPotterQuiz/README.md

 ## Design:

 ### Design Choices
-<p> The Harry Potter multiverse (both books and mives) itself is a multiverse with a wide target audience, and with this in mind I wanted to create a site that was accessible to everyone regardless of their technical ability, level of english, and ability to operate a computer.
+<p> The Harry Potter multiverse (both books and movies) itself is a multiverse with a wide target audience, and with this in mind I wanted to create a site that was accessible to everyone regardless of their technical ability, level of english, and ability to operate a computer.
 I wanted all designs to be simplistic, the navigation to be logical and seamless and for the accessibility to be a primary concern. </p>

 ### Colour